Andrew Jackson 1828 presidential campaign: Aftermath

 Rachel Jackson had been having chest pains throughout the campaign, and she became aggravated by the personal attacks on her marriage.
 She became ill and died on December 22, 1828.
 Jackson accused the Adams campaign, and Henry Clay even more so, of causing her death, saying, "I can and do forgive all my enemies.
 But those vile wretches who have slandered her must look to God for mercy."
 Jackson's campaigners fired back and had also slandered Adams by claiming that while serving as Minister to Russia, Adams had procured a young girl to serve as a prostitute for Emperor Alexander I. They also stated that Adams had a billiard table in the White House and that he had charged the government for it.
-The truth of the matter of Adams and the Czar was that a young female servant to Adams wife had written a letter which had been censored by the Russian postal authorities; Czar Alexander had expressed a curiousty to publicly meet and talk with the letter writer and Adams obliged.
+The truth of the matter of Adams and the Czar was that a young female servant to Adams wife had written a letter which had been censored by the Russian postal authorities; Czar Alexander had expressed a curiosity to publicly meet and talk with the letter writer and Adams obliged.
 In regard to the billiard table, Adams indeed had repaired his billiard table-the bill for repair had been accidentally included in a routine White House expense accounts (Adams was also criticized for having a chess set).
 In regard to Rachel Jackson, Adams had not authorized his supporters to attack her- something that Jackson himself acknowledged to Adams.
 Nevertheless, personal relations between Adams and Jackson were cold and distant; for example when Adams's alma mater, Harvard, presented Jackson with Doctor of Laws of Degree, Adams wrote to his distant cousin (Harvard's President) expressing his annoyance that Harvard had given a degree to a "Barbarian."
-Ironically, Adams, while putting together his presidential cabinet, had considered Jackson for the position of Secretary of War (Jackson declined).
+[I.e someone who did not know the classic languages of Greek and Latin; likewise Jackson had not studied law in college but had learned it as a law clerk] Ironically, Adams, while putting together his presidential cabinet, had considered Jackson for the position of Secretary of War (Jackson declined).

 When the results of the election were announced, a mob entered the White House, damaging the furniture and lights.
 Jackson escaped through the back and large punch bowls were set up to lure the crowd outside.
 Conservatives were horrified at this event, and held it up as a portent of terrible things to come from the first Democratic president.

 Andrew Jackson was sworn in as president on March 4, 1829.